Patricia Highsmith’s 1955 novel asks: would you murder to get ahead in life?

 Patricia Highsmith, The Talented Mr Ripley

 - Don’t Look Now, by Daphne du Maurier (death in Venice)

 - Convenience Store Woman, by Sayaka Murata (fitting in, mimicry)

 - The Secret History, by Donna Tartt (class, young people, fitting in, murder)

 - Pyscho, by Robert Bloch (sexual hang-ups, murder)

-- Catch Me if You Can – film (the long con)
+- Catch Me If You Can, by Frank Abagnale (the long con)

 Picture credit: Jack Ward